alexanderwalford-official/AutoTranslate.js/README.md

 <code><script src="https://renovatesoftware.com:140/js/AutoTranslate.js"></script></code>

-2. Then add the id of "AutoTranslate" to any elements you wish to translate.
+2. Then add the ID of "AutoTranslate" to any elements you wish to translate.

 #### Supported Languages
 1. English To German (Version 0.1 ALPHA)